 The period beginning on February 28, 1961 to August 4, 1964 (must have stepped on the ground in Vietnam).
 And August 5, 1964 to May 7, 1975 without limitation on where the veteran served.
 “Boot to ground in ‘nam” does not apply to 1964 to 1975 time period.

 August 2, 1990 through a date to be prescribed by Presidential proclamation or law.

 An important document required in filing a claim with the VA is the honorable discharge.
 Please watch this video to understand more about how to obtain free copies of your honorable discharge.

 Most service members and their next-of-kin can obtain free copies of their Separation documents or DD Form 214 in several ways.
 You may follow the steps outlined below to order certified copies of your honorable discharge documents.
 To download a printable copy of these instructions, CLICK HERE.

 How to Obtain Certified Copies of Honorable Discharge Papers

 - Go to www.archives.gov

-- Answer the selections for steps 1-4 from the choices presented clicking on the drop down menus for each selection.
+- Continue as above choosing your answers for each selection.
 Choose “continue” after each step.
 It may require scrolling down or to the right to find the “continue” button.